gregSWEN/WebCheckers/docs/DesignDoc.md

 > will also discuss the resutling metric measurements.
 Indicate the
 > hot spots the metrics identified in your code base, and your
 > suggested design improvements to address those hot spots._

+While Object-Oriented principles are followed, the use and consistency of them are not apparent throughout the architecture.
+The Law of Demeter, in particular, is a principle that could be improved throughout the design.
+In addition, there are some classes that have been replaced with new classes, but have not been removed from the architecture.
+This causes issues with coupling and can be fixed by replacing the obsolete classes with their successor in the design, as well as implementing more abstraction so the issue can be avoided in the future.

 ## Testing